LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-02-arm_install.md

 ---
 title: "Docker Compose on ARM"
-excerpt: "How to install Libre Photos on a Pi."
+excerpt: "How to install Libre Photos on an ARM device (e.g. Raspberry Pi)."
 last_modified_at: 2021-05-31
 category: 1
 ---